-The current practice for hydraulic fracture treatments of shale gas reservoirs is
+The current practice for hydraulic fracturing treatments of shale gas reservoirs is

 to apply a sequenced pumping event in which millions of gallons of water-based fracturing fluids

-mixed with proppant materials are pumped in a controlled and monitored manner into the target
+mixed with proppant materials and thickening agents are pumped in a controlled and monitored manner into the target

 shale formation above fracture pressure .